-The 8-channel Octet RED96 system from ForteBio uses biolayer interferometry (BLI) to characterize biomolecular interactions in real-time, giving insight into desirable kinetic parameters such as k{on} , k{off} and k{d} for a given interaction.

-Additionally, the Octet can be used for applications ranging from protein quantitation, lead identification/ optimization, antibody characterization and cell line development.
+The 16-channel Octet RH16 system uses biolayer interferometry (BLI) to characterize biomolecular interactions in real time, giving insight into desirable kinetic parameters such as k{on} , k{off} and k_d for given interactions.
+Additionally, the Octet can be used for applications ranging from protein quantitation, lead identification/optimization, antibody characterization and cell line development.